espressif/arduino-esp32/libraries/Zigbee/examples/Zigbee_Occupancy_Sensor/README.md

 ## Troubleshooting

 If the End device flashed with this example is not connecting to the coordinator, erase the flash of the End device before flashing the example to the board.
-It is recommended to do this if you re-flash the coordinator.
-You can do the following:

-* In the Arduino IDE go to the Tools menu and set `Erase All Flash Before Sketch Upload` to `Enabled`.
-* Add to the sketch `Zigbee.factoryReset();` to reset the device and Zigbee stack.

-By default, the coordinator network is closed after rebooting or flashing new firmware.
-To open the network you have 2 options:

-* Open network after reboot by setting `Zigbee.setRebootOpenNetwork(time);` before calling `Zigbee.begin();`.
-* In application you can anytime call `Zigbee.openNetwork(time);` to open the network for devices to join.

 ***Important: Make sure you are using a good quality USB cable and that you have a reliable power source***